A necessary prepping mindset begins with each of us as individuals.

 Don’t Distort the Scenario

 People tend to believe this because they think they have all their bases covered.
-They feel an event will happen exactly as they planned.
+They feel an event will happen as they planned.
 Don’t be that person.

 Take a realistic look at your plan.
 Discuss it with others you trust and rehearse it.
 Look for the flaws in your plan and adjust.